Isaac Paredes Player Props: Rays vs. Rangers

-The Tampa Bay Rays, including Isaac Paredes and his .594 slugging percentage over his past 10 games, battle starting pitcher Dane Dunning and the Texas Rangers at Globe Life Field, Monday at 8:05 PM ET.
+Isaac Paredes -- with a slugging percentage of .633 in his past 10 games, including four home runs -- will be in action for the Tampa Bay Rays against the Texas Rangers, with Nathan Eovaldi on the hill, on July 18 at 8:05 PM ET.

-In his last game, he hit a home run while going 1-for-4 against the Royals.
+In his previous game he had a hitless performance (0-for-1) against the Rangers.

 Isaac Paredes Game Info & Props vs. the Rangers